WAYR-FM

-WAYR-FM (90.7 MHz) is a non-profit radio station licensed to Brunswick, Georgia, USA, and serving the Georgia coast and northern suburbs of Jacksonville, Florida.
+WAYR-FM (90.7 MHz) is a non-profit radio station licensed to Brunswick, Georgia, USA, and serving the Georgia coast.
 The station broadcasts a Christian adult contemporary radio format, and is owned by Good Tidings Trust, Inc. WAYR-FM holds periodic fundraisers on the air and asks for listener support.

-The studios and offices are on Russell Road in Green Cove Springs, Florida, along with the co-owned AM 550 WAYR, which broadcasts a Christian talk and teaching format.
+The studios and offices are on Newcastle Street in Brunswick, Georgia.
+Good Tidings Trust also owns 5 frequencies in Northeast Florida which broadcast a Christian talk and teaching format.
 WAYR-FM's transmitter is off Rose Drive in Brunswick.

 History

 In 1996, the station first signed on as WAGQ.
 It broadcast a Christian adult contemporary format and was owned by Hi I-Q Radio, Inc. It was powered at 1,500 watts, with its signal limited to communities around Brunswick.
-WAGQ was bought by Way Radio, Inc. in November 1998 for $100,000.
+WAGQ was bought by Good Tidings Trust, Inc. in November 1998 for $100,000.
 The call sign was changed to WAYR-FM.
 Way Radio increased the station's power to 2,300 watts a short time later.
-In the early 2010s, it increased its power to 14,000 watts, extending its coverage to the northern suburbs of Jacksonville.
+In the mid 2000s, it increased its power to 14,000 watts, extending its coverage to an 85-mile stretch of Interstate 95 between Camden County to the south and Liberty County to the north, and west to Wayne and Brantley Counties.